nielsams/GrafanaHealthModelPanel/README.md

 # Grafana
-This directory contains all the files needed for the automated provisioning of the Grafana monitoring solution.
+This repo contains a custom Grafana panel used for visualizing a health model based on KQL queries.

 ## Contents
 When the Dockerfile is built, a container is created with the following: